compmem/smile/docs/accessing_data.rst

-If there are multiple files with the same name, they have trailing `_#` in the filename. *log2dl* will pull all of the files with the same base name, and concatinate them into one long list of dictionaries.
+If there are multiple files with the same name, they have trailing `_#` in the filename. *log2dl* will pull all of the files with the same base name, and concatenate them into one long list of dictionaries.

 The other way you can access your data is to convert all of your `.slog` files to `.csv` files.
 You can do this very easily by running the :py:func:`~smile.state.log.Log2csv`